Frequently Asked Questions

 Q: When should I expect my rings?

-A: Each personalized military ring requires between four to six weeks to manufacture.
+1. Each personalized military ring requires between four to six weeks to manufacture.

 Q: Where can rings be sent?

-A: Were pleased to ship to every address in the U.S.A., plus Guam and Puerto Rico.
+1. We're pleased to ship to every address in the U.S.A., plus Guam and Puerto Rico.
 We ship to P.O. boxes, as well as every U.S. military base worldwide.

 Q: Do you ship to APO addresses?